WE LISTEN... carefully to the sound of a baby’s heartbeat.

 Annual Birthday Party

-Annually, on the fourth Thursday in July, the OB education team celebrates the births born in the past year.
+Every year, on the fourth Thursday in July, the OB team celebrates the babies born in the past year.
 We had over 400 babies born at Lakewood Health System in 2012.
 Happy Birthday!

 Sibling Preparation Class